Ks89/angular-cli-skeleton/README.md

 11. Create a new **PIPELINE** at `http://localhost:8080/view/all/newJob` called for instance `angular-cli-skeleton`
 12. Check both `GitHub project` (use this url: `https://github.com/Ks89/angular-cli-skeleton/`) and `GitHub hook trigger for GIT Scm polling`
 13. In the Pipeline section, choose `Pipeline script from SCM`, with SCM `Git` and URL `https://github.com/Ks89/angular-cli-skeleton` to get the pipeline's script from `./Jenkinsfile` via git
-14. Script Path must match the Jenkins file name in your repository (i.e. `Jenkinsfile`)
+14. Script Path must match the Jenkins file name in your repository (i.e. `Jenkinsfile-local-macOS`)
 15. Save and build

 PS: if you want to use Jenkins on a remote server, you should add these two env variables: